infantiablue/techika/src/projects.md

 # [Convertca](https://convertca.com) <Badge text="Open Source" vertical="middle"/>

 I was learning Web Dev and believe the best way is to practice.
-Then I made this project with some technology which could be over-engineeredfor such a simple site, but I can learn a lot from that.
+Then I made this project with some technology which could be over-engineered for such a simple site, but I can learn a lot from that.
 The site basically let you convert any youtube video less than 10 mins to MP3/ACC files, save it to DropBox, basic profile with history.
 It has been published on [Reddit](https://www.reddit.com/r/Python/comments/k003t6/a_complete_web_app_to_convert_youtube_videos_to/) community.

 Here are some tech tools have been used: